aridjayarecipes/cutesrecipes.web.app/content/post/2124-recipe-of-homemade-nonya-prawn-salad-with-sweet-and-sour-dressing.md

 1. Get 1/2 tbsp sesame oil

 Japanese somen salad consists of vegetables and BBQ charsiu on a bed of very thin wheat somen noodles and topped with sweet and sour dressing.
 Prepare the dressing for the somen salad.
 In a small bowl, combine sugar and rice vinegar.
-I attended a free cooking class few months back which was organized by the housing She's a fabulous teacher because in no time, we've learned how to make prawn and pineapple curry, Nyonya salad and Hainanese rice ^^and she.
+I attended a free cooking class few months back which was organized by the housing She&#39;s a fabulous teacher because in no time, we&#39;ve learned how to make prawn and pineapple curry, Nyonya salad and Hainanese rice ^^and she.

 <!--inarticleads2-->